 Glass animal enclosures serve as the home for the animal for the duration of their lives.
 Just like the toys, plants and climbing structures within the enclosures, the materials chosen during the manufacture of the glass are also important to consider.
 Glass coatings need to be carefully thought about as some coatings could cause ill health or stress for the animals, and if poorly chosen they could break down or become scratched over time.

 Animal exhibits are generally designed to optimise the experience of the zoo or park visitors, and while glass is perfect for allowing visitors to see into the enclosures, this type of clear visibility is not always ideal for the animals that the enclosure houses.
 It’s important to keep in mind the welfare and comfort of the animals, not just the ability to view them in a space as close to their natural habitat as possible.
 Careful glass selection helps to address the issues surrounding the comfort and privacy of the animals and control sound transmission from the visitors.

-Anti-reflective glass for glass animal enclosures
+Anti-reflective glass specification for zoos, animal parks and glass animal enclosures

 There have been many studies carried out to see whether animals are self-aware enough to recognise the reflection of themselves in the glass.
 It’s said that most apes, dolphins, killer whales, Asian elephants, and magpies are the only animals that are able to recognise that they are viewing their own reflection rather than another animal.